NagiosEnterprises/ncpa/BUILDING.rst

 * `Building on MacOS <https://github.com/NagiosEnterprises/ncpa/blob/master/BUILDING.rst#building-on-macos>`_

-WARNING: DO THIS ON A DEDICATED VM OR A NON-PRODUCTION SYSTEM!
+*WARNING*: DO THIS ON A DEDICATED VM OR A NON-PRODUCTION SYSTEM!

 THE BUILD SCRIPT WILL MAKE CHANGES TO THE SYSTEM THAT MAY BE INCOMPATIBLE WITH OTHER SOFTWARE

 Building on Windows